 There are just two sizes of chalet, with four and five bedrooms respectively.
 They’re all designed and furnished to the same indulgent standards, featuring sporting Alpine – pitched roofs, exposed beams and timber panelling – along with marble bathrooms, nubuck leather upholstery and bronze-wrapped stoves.
 Every chalet has oversized windows, charming wooden balconies and sweeping views of the tree-clad valley and surrounding mountains.
 It's tough to call the best, but we think the views from Chalet 1 just about take the prize.

 There are two.
 The heated outdoor pool commands serene valley views; the indoor pool, which is in the spa area, looks onto a pine-studded stretch of mountainside.

 The Ultima Spa is a collaboration with cutting-edge skincare brand Swiss Perfection, recognised as the first cosmetic brand to apply vegetal cellular extraction technology to their products.
 Put simply, this means their products have powerful anti-aging and skin regenerative qualities.
 In other words, there isn’t really anything simple about it.
 Alongside facials and advanced skincare treatments, you book in for àpres-ski massages, body scrubs, pedicures and aromatherapy treatments.
 There’s even a programme for children.
-Beyond the treatment rooms, there’s a sauna, hammam, Jacuzzi, fitness studio and a beauty salon.
+Beyond the five treatment rooms, there’s a sauna, hammam, Jacuzzi, 24-hour fitness studio and a beauty salon.
 Personal trainers and yoga teachers are available on request.